gcoelho/tdc2017-wiremock/samples/id-transformer/README.md

   --extensions com.hpe.wiremock.ResourceIdRequestMatcher,com.hpe.wiremock.ResourceIdResponseTransformer \
   --root-dir <path>/tdc2017-wiremock/samples/id-transformer/src/test/resources/oneview
 ```
-> Remeber to replace the `<path>` part of the command by the path to the folder where the repo has been cloned.
+> Remember to replace the `<path>` part of the command by the path to the folder where the repo has been cloned.

 Once the WireMock server is running, you can issue the following REST request:
 ```bash